Recommendations for visual predictive checks in Bayesian workflow

 Smooth and unbounded density

 When the underlying distribution is smooth and unbounded, large issues in goodness-of-fit of the discussed three visualizations are rare.
-Figure 3 (a) includes the KDE plot for an observation of \(1000\) standard normally distributed values.
-Figures Figure 3 (b) and Figure 3 (c) show the corresponding goodness-of-fit test with the PIT ECDF values well within the 95% simultaneous confidence intervals for uniformity.
-Figure 4 shows the histogram and the corresponding goodness-of-fit assessment of the same data.
+Figure 16 (a) includes the KDE plot for an observation of 1000 standard normally distributed values.
+Figures Figure 16 (b) and Figure 16 (c) show the corresponding goodness-of-fit test with the PIT-ECDF values well within the 95% simultaneous confidence intervals for uniformity.
+Figure 17 shows the histogram and the corresponding goodness-of-fit assessment of the same data.
 This time, we show only the ECDF difference version of the graphical test.
 Again, no issues are detected.
-Figure 5 in turn shows the quantile dot plot paired with the corresponding goodness-of-fit evaluation.
+Figure 18 in turn shows the quantile dot plot paired with the corresponding goodness-of-fit evaluation.
 Again, no issues are detected.
-Although one hundred evaluation points results in a quite smooth visualization, the discreteness of the PIT ECDF of the quantile dot plot is visible.
+Although one hundred evaluation points results in a quite smooth visualization, the discreteness of the PIT-ECDF of the quantile dot plot is visible.

 Density with steps

-To illustrate the challenges of visualizing observations from stepped densities, we use samples from the following true density \(f\), shown in Figure 2 (a):
+To illustrate the challenges of visualizing observations from stepped densities, we use samples from the following true density f, shown in Figure 15 (a):

 this kind of bimodal skewed distribution with low density between the modes is present for example in the z-scores of published p-values (Van Zwet and Cator 2021).

-Figure 7 shows the visualization and goodness-of-fit assessment for the same data, when using a histogram.
-Although the discontinuity is strongly hinted in the histogram, it is not located close to a bin boundary and causes significant goodness-of-fit issues as too much density is placed on the last values of the low density region preceding the discontinuity.
+Figure 20 shows the visualization and goodness-of-fit assessment for the same data, when using a histogram.
+Although the discontinuity is strongly hinted in the histogram, it is not located close to a bin boundary and causes moderate local goodness-of-fit issues as too much density is placed on the last values of the low density region preceding the discontinuity.

 Density with strict bounds